-Millions of buildings around the world install HVACs to make their living space more comfortable.
+Millions of buildings worldwide install HVACs to make their living space more comfortable.
 But many of them don’t even know its meaning.
-In this article, you’re going to learn HVAC’s meaning along with its parts… working procedure, and other important criteria.
+In this article, you’ll learn HVAC’s meaning, parts, working procedure, and other important criteria.
 So, let’s break it down.

 What is the meaning of HVAC?

-HVAC and its meaning is a composition of three different units.
+HVAC and its meaning are a composition of three different units.
 H stands for ‘Heating,’ V indicates ‘Ventilation,’ and AC elaborates ‘Air Conditioning.’
-Therefore, the meaning of HVAC is ‘Heating, Ventilation, and Air Conditioning.
-It is a system that is responsible for heating, cooling, and sanitizing your building’s or room’s air.
+Therefore, HVAC means ‘Heating, Ventilation, and Air Conditioning.
+It is a system responsible for heating, cooling, and sanitizing your building’s or room’s air.
 Its purpose is to provide decent heat comfort and indoor air quality.